Henvezz95/BarBeR/README.md

 # Saved Models
 One Saved Model for every architecture and scale can be downloaded from [here](https://ditto.ing.unimore.it/barber/).
 Unzip the folder and place "Saved Models" directly inside the main repository folder.

-Additional segmentation models can be downloaded from [here](https://unimore365-my.sharepoint.com/:u:/g/personal/319554_unimore_it/EYz0mZdleahDoXHozIqgiF4BGUg-ppbonS3v9MVxd-FFcQ?e=2ug9O0).
+Additional segmentation models (including BaFaLo, Fast SCNN, ContextNet, and Bisenet V2) can be downloaded from [here](https://unimore365-my.sharepoint.com/:u:/g/personal/319554_unimore_it/EYz0mZdleahDoXHozIqgiF4BGUg-ppbonS3v9MVxd-FFcQ?e=2ug9O0).
 In the future, it will be possible to download everything from a single link.

 # Compatibility
 The repository has been developed with Linux as the main target OS.
 However, it should be possible to build the project also on Windows.
 The code is not architecture-specific, and it's possible to build and run all the tests on different architectures.
 Both x86-64 and ARM architectures have been tested without any reported issues.